Identity Cloud

 auto access risk score filtering

 The Risk dashboard supports advanced filtering based on attribute type and value as well as heuristic filter.
 The attributes are derived from the information in the user agent string.
-The AI/ML pipelines use the heuristics occurring in the selected timeframe.
+The AI/ML jobs use the heuristics occurring in the selected timeframe.

 2. Under Attribute Filters, click the Feature drop-down list, and select one of the following attributes: